 How To Get Started

-The great thing about walking is that it’s such an accessible form of exercise and yet it still gives you major fitness gains!
-All you need is a good pair of walking shoes and these gains can be yours.
+All you need is a good pair of walking shoes for major fitness gains!
 But following a few basic tips can make your walking challenge experience a whole lot more comfortable and enjoyable.

 - Eat a small snack before you set out.
 To eat or not to eat before exercise is a matter of personal preference, but a big breakfast will likely weigh you down and you don’t want to get a stitch!
 Have a small snack, like a banana, a small yoghurt or half a slice of toast with peanut butter, and save brekkie for when you get home.